CUSTOMER ANALYTICS2025-11-12

 Example: We offer same-day shipping and the best prices around.

 3. The customer has purchased your product or service, i.e., the customer becomes engaged with your product or service.
-In this stage, your audience will begin using your product or service, and you will be able to track their purchase history, comments, and social networking activity.
+At this stage, your audience will begin using your product or service, allowing you to track their purchase history, comments, and social networking activity.

 Example: To ensure the customer is comfortable with your product or service, we have included several FAQs and user guides.